 Possible Criminal Defense Strategies For Drug Offense Charges

-There are many defense strategies an experienced and smart defense attorneys can use to get your charges thrown out or reduced significantly.
+There are many defense strategies an experienced and smart San Diego drug crimes lawyer can use to get your charges thrown out or reduced significantly.
 One of the strategies is to look into how your were arrested.
 Often times law enforcement will make mistakes like not reading your right properly, using bogus search warrants, and entrapment.
 When these mistakes are discovered a lawyer can file for the evidences to be suppressed.
 Another defense that can be used is that you didn’t know about the drug or that the drug was a legal prescription.

 State and Federal Jurisdiction For Drug Crimes

 Certain acts are crimes under both federal and state laws and are then offenses against each sovereignty and punishable by both the Federal and State Government.
 Drug Crimes are an example.
 Controlled substances are regulated by the Federal Government under Title 21 of the United States Code and by the State of California under the California Health and Safety Code.